mr-roycflores/frontend-mentor-product-preview-card-component-solution/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com) - This website has been very usefull for me.
+- [W3Schools](https://www.w3schools.com) - This website has been very useful to me.

 ## Author